target/huntlib/README.md

     dt.domain_reputation('google.com')

+See what DomainTools' IRIS database has to say about a certain domain.
+This typically provides quick info from a variety of DomainTools sources:

+    dt.iris_enrich('google.com')

-Enrich a pandas DataFrame containing a mixture of domains and/or IP address in a column called 'iocs':
+Enrich a pandas DataFrame containing a mixture of domains and/or IP address in a column called 'iocs'.
+It calls `DomainTools.iris_enrich()` to gather the data, and tries to be efficient by handling duplicate values and by sending multiple queries in the same batch:

     df = dt.enrich(df, column='iocs')

+The default is to send batches of 100 domains at a time, but you can decrease this number if necessary (usually because the query string becomes so long the DomainTools API server rejects it):

+    df = dt.enrich(df, column='iocs', batch_size=75)

 Enrichment tends to add a large number of columns, which you may not need.
 Use the `fields` parameter if you know exactly what you want: